Wink-Loving Independent School District

 Wink-Loving Independent School District is a public school district based in Wink, Texas, United States in Winkler County, Texas.
 The district serves students in southern and western Winkler County along with all of Loving County.

-Wink-Loving ISD was established in 1928 and in the following year built a two story Jr/High School with a mission revival styling designed by the Butler Company of Lubbock, Tx.
-In 1948 WLISD build a Band Hall and Cafeteria(now administration building).
-In 1959 they build a Elementary School.
-In 1962 WLISD build a gym and pool building.
+Wink-Loving ISD was established in 1928 and in the following year built a two-story Jr/High School with a mission revival styling designed by the Butler Company of Lubbock, Tx.
+In 1948 WLISD built a Band Hall and Cafeteria (now administrative building).
+In 1959 they built an Elementary School.
+In 1962 WLISD built a gym and pool building.
+Due to Loving County's school district enrollment falling to two students, it was incorporated with Wink County's school district.
 In 1978 WLISD extended the Elementary School.
-In 1981 expanded the gym adding a physical fitness center then 1982 built a new cafeteria and remodeled the old 1948 cafeteria turning into the administration building.
+In 1981 added a physical fitness center then 1982 built a new cafeteria and remodeled the old 1948 cafeteria turning it into the administration building.